tarantool/doc/doc/reference/tt_cli/index.rst

 ==========

 ``tt`` is a utility that provides a unified command-line interface for managing Tarantool-based applications.
-It covers a wide range of tasks from installation of a specific Tarantool version to remote instance management and application development.
+It covers a wide range of tasks -- from installing a specific Tarantool version to managing remote instances and developing applications.

 ``tt`` is going to become a single tool for working with Tarantool from the command line and replace :doc:`tarantoolctl </reference/tarantoolctl>` and